twonth/winning-at-windows/README.md

 * [filetypesman](https://www.nirsoft.net/utils/file_types_manager.html): tool for managing filetype icons and associations.
 A useful alternative is [types](https://ystr.github.io/types/)/.
 The latter hasn't been updated in several years but seems to work OK on Windows 11; in fact, unlike filetypesman it doesn't seem to stop responding for unknown reasons.

-* [CustomizerGod](https://www.door2windows.com/customizergod/): User-friendly way to replace certain Windows system icons.
-Was never updated for Windows 11 (or even later builds of Windows 10), so handle with care.

 * [Resource Hacker](http://www.angusj.com/resourcehacker/): view and edit resources in EXE, DLL, and related files.
 Essential tool for changing stubborn icons.
 To gain permissions to customize icons built in to Windows, you will want to run Resource Hacker with something like [NSudo](https://github.com/M2Team/NSudo).
 Windows keeps many (but not all) of its icons in **\Windows\SystemResources\shell32.dll.mun** and **\Windows\SystemResources\imageres.dll.mun**.

+  * Sample usage: On Windows 11, IconPackager does not change the icon  for nonempty folders.
+For this, one should replace Icon Group 162 in imageres.dll.mun.

 * [namazso/SecureUxTheme: A secure boot compatible in-memory UxTheme patcher (github.com)](https://github.com/namazso/SecureUxTheme): allows one to apply custom themes without modifying system files, and without rebooting (!)

 * [Rainmeter](https://www.rainmeter.net/): tool for displaying desktop widgets.
 An endless number of Rainmeter skins are on deviantArt (but beware that many, especially ones that are older, do not play nice with modern high DPI displays).
 If you use a tablet or frequently change screen resolutions for any other reason, grab [RainRez](https://forum.rainmeter.net/viewtopic.php?f=18&t=10471&hilit=rainrez) as well.

   * [Droptop](https://github.com/Droptop-Four/Basic-Version/releases/tag/Current-Stable): Rainmeter skin providing a highly customizable menu bar at the top of the screen (think MacOS).
 Even better when used with [Yaron's System Monitor](https://github.com/Yaron2334/SystemMonitor/) app (requires [HWiNFO](https://www.hwinfo.com/)).

   * [Omnimo](https://omnimo.info/) and [Big Sur](https://www.deviantart.com/fediafedia/art/Big-Sur-1-0-BETA-for-Rainmeter-846882462?comment=1%3A846882462%3A4964685064): two of the most (deservedly) popular skin suites for Rainmeter, by [fediafedia](https://fediafedia.com/).

   * Jax enjoys [pushing the limits of what one would think is possible with Rainmeter](https://jax-core.github.io/).
 For example, [YourFlyouts](https://www.deviantart.com/jaxoriginals/art/919259685) is a pretty great ModernFlyouts alternative.

 * prettify Explorer by adding thumbnail previews for more filetypes: for many common filetypes, see the links under "image thumbnails" [here](https://www.zabkat.com/x2plugins.htm).
 Also: [DJVU](https://www.cuminas.jp/en/downloads), [SVG](https://github.com/EtheaDev/SVGShellExtensions).
 For PDF, one can use the shell extension built into [Sumatra](https://www.sumatrapdfreader.org/free-pdf-reader) (worth having around for many other reasons!).